Physical Therapy PT

 8. Have Integrity

 Be open and honest with your patients and do what you say you will do.
-Integrity is one of the skills needed to be a physical therapist because it helps foster a healthy relationship built on trust between you and your patients.
+Integrity is one of the most important physical therapist characteristics because it helps foster a healthy relationship built on patient-practitioner trust.

 Excellent PTs consistently demonstrate professionalism and have strong ethics.
 These qualities of a physical therapist are reflected in actions such as protecting patient privacy and consistently acting in patients’ best interests.